cinthiagalvez28/frontend-challenge/README.md

 npm run test-all-installed-browsers-html-reporter
 ```
 A report will be created in the root of the project.
 Open Chrome, drag & drop the report.html file in the browser and enjoy it.
 (If the report.html does not create or you have any error, try to install sudo npm install -g testcafe-reporter-html)

+** This project was developed on Ubuntu 20.04